Configuring Windows discovery

 To balance the load of the proxies, distribute discovery requests, and offer scalability and better performance solutions for Windows discovery, proxies are grouped into proxy pools based on the following criteria:

-- Type of proxies—A proxy pool must contain either Credential proxies or Active Directory proxies.
-A proxy pool must not contain proxies of both types.
+- Type of proxies: A proxy pool must contain either Credential proxies or Active Directory proxies.
+A proxy pool must not contain proxies of both the types.

-- Version of proxies—A proxy pool must contain either version 9.0 proxies or proxies of earlier versions.
-A proxy pool must not contain proxies of both version 9.0 and earlier versions.
+- Version of proxies: A proxy pool must contain either version 9.0 proxies or proxies of earlier versions.
+A proxy pool must not contain proxies of both version 9.0 and proxies of earlier versions.

-Based on the proxy version and the version of the OS the proxy runs on, the proxy capability is one of the following:
+Based on the proxy version and version of the Operating System (OS) the proxy runs on, the proxy capability is one of the following:

-- Fully IPv6 capable—Can scan IPv6 addresses and retrieve IPv6 data (where BMC Discovery version 9.0 or later proxies are running on Windows 2008 or later).
+- Fully IPv6 capable: Can scan IPv6 addresses and retrieve IPv6 data.
+Where BMC Atrium Discovery version 9.0 or later proxies are running on Windows 2008 or later.

-- Cannot scan IPv6 addresses—Can retrieve IPv6 data but the Windows version does not support scanning IPv6 addresses (where BMC Discovery version 9.0 or later proxies are running on versions of Windows older than Windows 2008).
+- Cannot scan IPv6 addresses: Can retrieve IPv6 data but the Windows version does not support scanning IPv6 addresses.
+Where BMC Atrium Discovery version 9.0 or later proxies are running on versions of Windows older than Windows 2008.

-- Not IPv6 capable—Cannot scan IPv6 addresses and cannot retrieve IPv6 data (BMC Discovery proxies from versions older than 9.0).
+- Not IPv6 capable: Cannot scan IPv6 addresses and cannot retrieve IPv6 data.
+BMC Atrium Discovery proxies from versions older than 9.0.

 Operating System compatibility for IPv6 discovery

-To discover IPv6 hosts, the OS and proxy compatibility requirements are as follows:
+To discover IPv6 hosts, the Operating System (OS) and proxy compatibility requirements are as follows:

-- The version of the proxy must be of BMC Discovery 9.0 or later
+- The version of the proxy must be of BMC Atrium Discovery 9.0, or later version

-- The proxy must run on an OS that is Windows 2008 or later
+- The proxy must run on an OS which is Windows 2008, or later version

 - The OS of the target hosts must be Windows 2008, Windows Vista, or a later version